anas1243/Zagel-MarketPlace/README.md

 # Zagel-MarketPlace

-Zagel is a marketplace for e-merchants, delivery companies and freelancers delivery delegates.
-Zagel facilitates the communication between them in order to ship e-commerce products effectively with the least price.
-Delivery delegates enter package details including source and destination that can be add throw google maps API and Google Places using auto Complete Edit Texts.
-Also, they enter intended delivery price and whether the order is pre-paid or not. also, the proffered type to vehicle and if the package is breakable. on the other hand, delivery delegates pick the suitable orders for them.
+Zagel is a delivery marketplace that facilitates the communication between E-merchants and freelancer delivery delegates at the lowest price.
+Merchants add their orders’ details to the platform, including source and destination, using Google Maps APIs, and freelancers bid on delivering them.
-Delivery delegates can also specify a certain route in a specific date so e-merchants can put the package in this route.
+Delivery delegates can also specify a particular route on a specific date so that e-merchants can put the package on this route.

 Project ScreenShots:
 The List of orders: